Thomas Brackett Reed

 As Speaker, Reed had greater influence over the agenda and operations of the House than any prior Speaker.
-He increased the Speaker's power limiting the ability of the minority party to prevent the establishment of a quorum.
+His first term was marked by a dramatic expansion of the Speaker's formal authority through changes to the House Rules, and he remains one of the most powerful Speakers in House history.
+He set out to put into practical effect his dictum "The best system is to have one party govern and the other party watch" and dramatically increased the power of the Speaker over the House by limiting the ability of the minority party to prevent the establishment of a quorum.
 Reed helped pass the Lodge Bill, which sought to protect African American voting rights in the Southern United States, but the bill failed in the Senate and never became law.

-In 1896, he ran for President but lost the Republican nomination to William McKinley.
-While serving as Speaker in 1899, Reed resigned from the House in protest against the Spanish-American War.
+In 1896, he ran for president on a hard currency platform but lost the Republican nomination to William McKinley.
+He voted in favor of the Spanish-American War, but while serving as Speaker in 1899, Reed resigned from the House in opposition to growing American imperialism, which left him politically isolated following the American victory over Spain and the passage of the Newlands Resolution.

 Early life and education

-Thomas Brackett Reed was born on October 18, 1839 in a small two-story tenement on Hancock Street in Portland, Maine.
+Thomas Brackett Reed was born on October 18, 1839, in a small two-story tenement on Hancock Street in Portland, Maine.
 His parents, Matilda Prince (née Mitchell) and Thomas Brackett Reed Sr., were natives of Maine who traced their American ancestry to the Arbella and Mayflower, respectively.
 The Reed family were not wealthy; Thomas Sr. was captain of a fishing boat before becoming a watchman in a Portland sugar warehouse.

 Reed attended public schools, including the Portland Boys' School, and was an avid student and reader.
 He showed interest in public affairs from an early age, attending Neal Dow's trial for involvement in the Portland Rum Riot in 1855.
 He was also an avid member of the Congregational Church as a young man.
 Members of his congregation raised funds to provide him a college education with intent that he become a minister, but he left the church and returned the donations.